Samantha Stosur: 2014: Second Wimbledon mixed-doubles title

 Ten days before the Wimbledon Championships, Stosur ended her coaching relationship with Maclagan, citing that she felt "change was needed".
-Stosur was defeated during the first round of Wimbledon by Yanina Wickmayer, losing in straight sets.
+Stosur was defeated in the first round of Wimbledon by Yanina Wickmayer in straight sets.
 But in mixed doubles, she partnered with Nenad Zimonjić and won the title.
 En route to the final, they lost only one set in the third round, and in the final they beat Chan Hao-ching and Max Mirnyi in two sets.
-Stosur then next travelled to Stanford where she was drawn against qualifier Naomi Osaka in the first round.
+Stosur then travelled to Stanford where she was drawn against qualifier Naomi Osaka in the first round.
 The match was a tough battle but her opponent prevailed in the end.
 Stosur's next tournament was at the Rogers Cup.
-In the first round Stosur was drawn against yet another qualifier Monica Puig.
+In the first round, Stosur was drawn against yet another qualifier, Monica Puig.
 She managed to defeat her opponent in straight sets.
-In the second round she was drawn against top-seed Serena Williams and lost in two sets.
+In the second round, she was drawn against top-seeded Serena Williams and lost in two sets.